The Debt (2015 film)

 The Debt (also known as Oliver's Deal or The Deal) is a 2015 thriller drama film written and directed by Barney Elliott.
 It stars Stephen Dorff, Elsa Olivero, Amiel Cayo, and Marco Antonio Ramirez.
-Dorff plays an American hedge fund banker whose attempts to purchase the debts of Peruvian landowners affects the lives of several people, including a nurse (Olivero), a stubborn farmer who refuses to sell his land (Cayo), and the farmer's son (Ramirez).
+Dorff plays an American hedge fund banker whose attempts to purchase the debts of Peruvian landowners affects the lives of several people, including a nurse (Maria), a stubborn farmer who refuses to sell his land (Cayo), and the farmer's son (Ramirez).
 It is an international co-production between Peru, Spain, and the United States.